Nuitka/Nuitka-website/doc/posts/nuitka-release-0615.rst

  Organisational
 ****************

--  Enhanced Github issue raising instructions.
+-  Enhanced GitHub issue raising instructions.

 -  Apply ``rstfmt`` to all documentation and make it part of the commit hook.